 The Dan L Duncan Children's Neurodevelopment Clinic provides comprehensive assessments of children, adolescents, and young adults who are thought to have developmental or behavioral problems, autism spectrum disorders, attention-deficit/hyperactivity disorder (ADHD), and learning disabilities such as dyslexia.

-Throughout the school year, our School-Based Programs provide early intervention to students who are at-risk for or who are experiencing reading and math failure as well as enrichment programs for students with grade level academic skills.
+Throughout the school year, our School-Based Programs provide early intervention to students who are at-risk for or who are experiencing reading failure as well as enrichment programs for students with grade level academic skills.

 Texas School Ready is a comprehensive preschool teacher training program combining a research-based, state-adopted curriculum with ongoing professional development and progress monitoring tools.
 The goal of this program is to help children be better prepared for school.

 The added benefit of combining the Texas School Ready program in the classroom with the Play and Learning Strategies program in the home is the focus of the Parents And Teachers Together (e-PATT) study.
 This study parallels an earlier study conducted at CLI.
 However, this project utilizes remote technology in coaching and training to conduct these interventions.

 This research project will test the effectiveness of combining a preschool program, Pre-K Mathematics Tutorial, with attention training in an effort to improve the mathematical knowledge of preschool children who are especially low performing in mathematics and at highest risk for mathematical difficulties in school.
 The approach of combining mathematics and attention training is based on findings from developmental psychology, math learning disability research, and cognitive neuroscience that point to a strong link between mathematical learning and attention.